Advantages of Online Learning

 Q: How will my child’s socialization be impacted by attending school online?

-Advantage: One of the big reasons parents often turn to online schooling is to rescue their children from the often negative social environment at schools, which often includes bullying and ostracizing children who are not part of a select self-determined group.
-With online schooling, this type of detrimental socialization is mostly eliminated.
+Advantage: One of the big reasons parents often turn to online schooling is to remove their children from negative social environments at schools, which can include bullying and ostracizing children.
+With online schooling, this type of unfavorable socialization is mostly eliminated.
 But learning online does not mean a child’s socialization development stops.
 Socialization skills are acquired in every aspect of a child’s life wherever and whenever he or she is interacting with others.
-So when your child is playing on the playground, going on school-sponsored museum visits or taking part in one of the many other field trips or extra-curricular activities that are part of the K12 educational experience, he or she is also developing socialization skills.
+So, when your child is playing on the playground, going on school-sponsored museum visits, or taking part in one of the many other field trips or extra-curricular activities that are part of the K12 educational experience, he or she is also developing socialization skills.

 Challenge: Not attending a classroom on a daily basis could impact that one way in which a child develops socializing skills.
-As pointed out above, attending school online will eliminate or greatly reduce the impact of the negative socialization that often is a part of a child’s school environment.
+As pointed out above, attending school online will eliminate or greatly reduce the impact of the negative socialization that can be part of a child’s school environment.
 Learning at home may impact a child’s socialization in general because he or she spends less time interacting in person with peers in the classroom setting.
 However, many online students are involved in activities surrounding sports, religious institutions, or volunteer activities, and the Learning Coaches of these students often find that there is plenty of opportunity for students to be social and to learn social skills outside of the school environment.
-For some students, being alone in a home setting during the day can feel isolating, and these students desire a return to a traditional school setting where there is constant face to face interaction with other students and with teachers.
+For some students, being alone in a home setting during the day can feel isolating, and these students desire a return to a traditional school setting where there is constant in person interaction with other students and with teachers.